WRF-Chem-Polar/WRF-infra/doc/style-guides/bash.md

 Here we do not write system-level code; we write user-level code.
 We do not need portabaly outside of Bash because any self-respecting user-oriented Unix-like system has a Bash interpreter.
 We prefer cleaner, less error-prone code.
 We therefore do not restrain ourselves from using Bash-specific syntax.

+## Shebang

+Use `#!/bin/bash` (and not `#!/usr/bin/env bash`) for the shebang.

+Rationale:

+-  `#!/bin/bash` ensures that the script is run using the system-wide Bash whereas `#!/usr/bin/env bash` runs whichever Bash executable comes first in the search path.
+Here we prefer the predictability of enforcing the use of the system-wide Bash and we dislike to unpredictability of potentially using a custom Bash version installed by the user.
+- `#!/bin/bash` works on virtually all GNU/Linux distributions.
+It does not work on some of the BSDs, but for now we have no plan to support BSD systems (besides, the admins of such systems can simply sim-link the actual Bash executable to `/bin/bash`).
+- For licensing reasons, `/bin/bash` on MacOS is stuck at version 3.2.57 (the last GPL2 version before transitionning to GPL3).
+We may use some Bash v4+ features in our scripts but we do not intend to support MacOS for running WRF-Chem-Polar at this time.

 ## Max column width

 When reasonably achievable, try to make line lengths < 80 characters.